mark-watson/haskell_book/manuscript/kgcreator.md

                    ppart, tunion, uni]
 ~~~~~~~~

-Because the top level function is **textToCypher** returns a string wrapped in a monad, it is possibe to add "debug"" print statements in **textToCypher**.
+Because the top level function is **textToCypher** returns a string wrapped in a monad, it is possible to add "debug"" print statements in **textToCypher**.
 I left many such debug statements in the example code to help you understand the data that is being operated on.
 I leave it as an exercise to remove these print statements if you use this code in your own projects and no longer need to see the debug output.

 ## Top Level API Code for Handling Knowledge Graph Data Generation